-The ERP articulates roles and responsibilities in the event of a tailings facility failure and procedures that need to be followed to minimise harm to people and the environment.
-The ERP and has been developed in consultation with the Jamaican Office of Disaster Preparedness and Emergency Management, the primary emergency response organization in the region.
+The EPRP is based on credible failure scenarios and the assessment of potential consequences to people and the environment.
+The EPRP articulates roles and responsibilities in the event of a tailings facility failure and procedures that need to be followed to minimize harm to people and the environment.
+Resolution is currently updating the EPRP to reflect updated site data.